uoftgasa/uoftgasa.github.io/markdown/index.md

 - **CITA Administrative Office**
 	- across from the elevators
 - **Mailroom**
+	- south (or right) of the CITA administrative office
 	- contains CITA printer [violet](#printers)
 - **CITA Lounge**
+	- contains a fridge, microwave, sink and dishwasher, as well as some couches
 	- contains CITA printer [canna](#printers)
 - **15th Floor Conference Room**
 	- must be booked through the CITA administrative office